-Technical Expertise: Adolescent Health, Safety Net
+Technical Expertise: Adolescent Health, Family Planning & Reproductive Health, Maternal and Child Health, Safety Net

-1) An assessment of current practices to engage young in reproductive health services;
+1) an assessment of current practices to engage young in reproductive health services;

-2) An assessment of challenges and barriers that young men experience in seeking these services; and
+2) an assessment of challenges and barriers that young men experience in seeking these services; and

-3) Test tools and intervention strategies to better engage young men through reproductive health services in order to prevent premature fatherhood.
+3) test tools and intervention strategies to better engage young men through reproductive health services in order to prevent premature fatherhood.